Tiziano Ferro: Accetto miracoli

-Accetto miracoli was released in November 2019.
-The album, certified Double Platinum in Italy, was also released in Spanish language, as Acepto milagros, one week after the Italian release.
+Accetto miracoli was released in November 2019, and was certified Double Platinum in Italy.
+A Spanish language version, Acepto milagros, was released one week after the Italian release.

-Produced by the guru of American R&B sound Timbaland (9 of 12 tracks) and anticipated by two singles, "Buona (Cattiva) Sorte" and the title track "Accept Miracles", it is an album that its author has defined: "fresh, honest, energetic, the result of the need to deliver myself to new experiences".
+The album was partially produced by Timbaland (9 of 12 tracks) and preceded by two singles, "Buona (Cattiva) Sorte" and the title track "Accept Miracles", and Ferro described it as "fresh, honest, energetic, the result of the need to deliver myself to new experiences".

 Accetto Miracoli contains 12 tracks: "Vai ad Amarti", "Amici per errore", "Balla per Me" (a duet with Jovanotti), "In mezzo a questo inverno", "Come farebbe un uomo", "Seconda pelle", "Il destino di chi visse per amare", "Le 3 parole sono 2", "Casa a Natale", "Un Uomo Pop", "Buona (Cattiva) Sorte" and "Accetto Miracoli".
 Only in digital formats, there are 2 additional bonus tracks, "Accetto Miracoli" and "In mezzo a questo inverno", arranged by the producer Julio Reyes Copello.
+"Buona (cattiva) sorte" debuted in first place on the weekly EarOne chart of the most broadcast songs on Italian radio.

 In the Spanish version of the album, the tracklist includes a duet on the title track with Ana Guerra.
 The single went to number 1 on the digital charts in Spain, France, and Benelux.

 An Italian tour for Accetto miracoli was originally scheduled for 2020, but was postponed to 2021 due to the COVID-19 pandemic in Italy, and later canceled.

+In 2020, Amazon Prime released the documentary Ferro, in which Ferro opens up about his personal struggles.

 In 2021, Ferro was made part of the voting committee of the American Recording Academy, the organization which bestows Grammy Awards.
 He is only the second Italian to join the board, after composer and conductor Gabriele Ciampi.